Advertising and Promotional Requirements for Drugs and Medical Devices

 • What does FDA do if it determines that an ad violates the law?

 • What is Off-Label and the consequences with HCP's?

-• Why FDA has complete jurisdiction over prescription drug labeling and advertising, as well as all medical devices labeling, but has limited jurisdiction over medical device advertising?
+• Why FDA has complete jurisdiction over prescription drug labeling and advertising, as well as all medical device labeling, but has limited jurisdiction over medical device advertising?

 Why should you attend?

 • Gain a better understanding of how the regulatory and legal environment has evolved and affects the marketing and promotion of pharmaceuticals and medical devices

 • Receive practical, day-to-day guidance based from the latest FDA enforcement actions, and the changes taking place and being contemplated

 • Get a first-hand update on the status of social media guidance documents

 • Identify the trends reflected in the latest enforcement actions and policies issued by the FDA